-The KCNSC maintained compliance with SARA by completing the Emergency Planning and Community Right-to-Know, EPCRA Sections 311, 312 inventory reports, and the Toxic Release Inventory, Section 313 report.
-Also the KCNSC will maintain compliance with the spill reporting requirements of SARA through the use of the KCNSC Spill Control Plan (DOE 2016a) which is written in compliance with the requirements of 40 CFR 112 for spill prevention control and countermeasures plans and 40 CFR 264 Subpart D.
+The KCNSC maintained compliance with SARA by completing the Emergency Planning and Community Right-to-Know (EPCRA) Sections 311, 312 inventory reports, and the Toxic Release Inventory Section 313 report.
+Also, the KCNSC maintains compliance with the spill reporting requirements of SARA through the use of the KCNSC Spill Control Plan (DOE 2021) which is written in compliance with the requirements of 40 CFR 112 for spill prevention, control, and countermeasures plans and the KCNSC Contingency Plan as stipulated by 40 CFR 264 Subpart D.

-Extremely Hazardous Substance (EHS) annual Tier II and Toxic Release Inventory (TRI) reports have been submitted as indicated in Table 3.5.
+Extremely Hazardous Substance annual Tier II and Toxic Release Inventory (TRI) reports have been submitted as indicated in Table 3-7.
 Monthly reviews of chemicals stored on-site assure required notifications and Tier II modifications are completed in a timely manner throughout the reporting year.